GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/index.md

     - **Export as a Puppeteer script**.
 Download the recording as a [Puppeteer](https://pptr.dev/) script.
 1. Save the file.

-Aside
+{% Aside 'gotchas' %}
-[@puppeteer/replay](https://github.com/puppeteer/replay) is a library built on top of the [Puppeteer](https://pptr.dev/).
-It is also a command line tools, you can replay JSON file with it too.
+The [@puppeteer/replay](https://github.com/puppeteer/replay) is a library built on top of [Puppeteer](https://pptr.dev/).
+It is also a command line tool, so you can replay JSON files with it too.

-When exporting as a @puppeteer/replay script, the steps remain a JSON object (unlike exporting as a Puppeteer script, the steps are converted into JavaScript).
-The script is therefore shorter.

-When to use what?
-Provide suggestion maybe?
+{% endAside %}

+You can do the following with each export option:

+- **JSON**.
+Edit the human-readable JSON object and [import](#import-flows) the JSON file back to the **Recorder**.
+- **@puppeteer/replay**.
+Replay the script with the [Puppeteer Replay](https://github.com/puppeteer/replay) library.
+Additionally, you can still edit the script because the steps remain a JSON object.
+The script is shorter as a result.
+- **Puppeteer** script.
+Replay the script with [Puppeteer](https://pptr.dev/).
+In this script, the steps are in JavaScript and you can't import them back into the **Recorder**.

 ### Import a user flow {: #import-flows }